 Council makes every effort to contact ratepayers at their correct address, but it is the ratepayers' responsibility to properly advise Council of their contact details.
-Both the vendor and buyer of a property, or their agents (e.g. solicitors and or conveyancers), are required to notify Council by way of a notice of disposition or acquisition of an interest in land.
+Both the vendor and buyer of property, or their agents (e.g. solicitors and or conveyancers), are required to notify Council by way of notice of disposition or acquisition of an interest in land.
+In the event that an account becomes overdue, Council will issue an overdue reminder notice which will include accrued penalty interest.

-Council makes every effort to communicate and remind ratepayers via phone call, mail and e-communication of any outstanding rates and applicable payment dates.

-In the event that an account becomes overdue, Council will issue an overdue reminder notice which may include accrued penalty interest.
 In the event that the account remains unpaid, Council may take legal action to recover the overdue amount.
 All fees and court costs incurred will be recoverable from the ratepayer.
-If an amount payable by way of rates in respect to land has been in arrears for three years or more, without a payment plan in place, Council may sell the land in accordance with Section 181 of the LGA 1989.
+If an amount payable by way of rates in respect to land has been in arrears for three years or more, without a payment plan in place, Council may sell the land in accordance with Section 181 of the Local Government Act 1989.